TechMCDocs/pages/GameMechanics.md

 ---
 title: Game Mechanics
-description: List of difrent Game Mechanics, how they work and their usees
+description: List of different Game Mechanics, how they work and their uses
 ---

-write game mechanics description here
+Information pertaining to Technical Minecraft about various Game Mechanics.

 {% include subpages.html %}